pressbooks/pressbooks-aldine/README.md

 **License:** GNU General Public License v3
 **License URI:** LICENSE

-Aldine is the root theme for Pressbooks.
+Aldine is the default theme for the home page of Pressbooks networks.
+It is named for the Aldine Press, founded by Aldus Manutius in 1494, who is regarded by many as the world’s first publisher.

 ## Description

-Aldine is the root theme for [Pressbooks](https://pressbooks.org), based on [Underscores](https://underscores.me/).
+Aldine is the default theme for the home page of [Pressbooks](https://pressbooks.org) networks.
+It is named for the Aldine Press, founded by Aldus Manutius in 1494, who is regarded by many as the world’s first publisher.
+Aldine is based on [Underscores](https://underscores.me/).

 ## Installation